Typhoon Shanshan (2006): Meteorological history

 On September 9, 2006, the Japan Meteorological Agency identified a tropical depression with 25-knot 10-minute average sustained winds about 500 kilometres (300 mi) north-northeast of Yap, near latitude 14.0°N longitude 139.0°E. Later that day, the Hong Kong Observatory (HKO) picked up on the tropical depression and started issuing track forecasts for the system.

 As the system continued to move northwestward, the Joint Typhoon Warning Center initiated advisories on Tropical Depression 14W on the morning of September 10.
 Later that day, the tropical depression moved into the PAGASA Area of Responsibility, and was named Luis.
-As the system continued to strengthen, the JMA upgraded the depression to a storm at 1200 UTC and named it Shanshan, a girls' given name submitted by Hong Kong.
+As the system continued to strengthen, the JMA upgraded the depression to a storm at 1200 UTC and named it Shanshan.
+(Note: The name Shanshan (Cantonese: 珊珊, [saːn˥ saːn˥]) was contributed by Hong Kong and is a feminine given nickname meaning "sparkling" in Cantonese.)
 The HKO did the same at the same time, upgrading the depression to a storm.

 The storm quickly strengthened, being upgraded twice by the JMA on September 11, at 0600 UTC to a severe tropical storm and at 1800 UTC to a typhoon, becoming the seventh official typhoon of the season.
 It then took on a more west-northwesterly track, weakening while undergoing an eyewall replacement cycle on September 14.
 However, it restrengthened, reaching its maximum intensity of 110 kn from the JMA and 120 kn from the JTWC before passing Iriomote on September 15.
 Originally expected by the JTWC to pass to the east of Okinawa Island, a subtropical high-pressure ridge south of the main Japanese islands forced the storm to take a more westward track, pushing it towards Taiwan.
 Shortly later, Shanshan passed directly over Iriomote.